Installation Guide

 - Dark and light themes with system theme detection

-- AI-powered features: Ghost text autocomplete, AI chat assistance, and AI-powered autocorrect
+- AI-powered features: writing suggestions to help when you're stuck, AI chat assistance, and AI-powered autocorrect

 - Custom snippet support for personalized code snippets